icopy-site/awesome/docs/awesome/static-analysis.md

 - [DevSkim](https://github.com/microsoft/devskim) — Regex-based static analysis tool for Visual Studio, VS Code, and Sublime Text - C/C++, C#, PHP, ASP, Python, Ruby, Java, and others.

 - [Embold](https://embold.io) :copyright: — Intelligent software analytics platform that identifies design issues, code issues, duplication and metrics.
 Supports Java, C, C++, C#, JavaScript, TypeScript, Python, Go, Kotlin and more.

+- [emerge](https://github.com/glato/emerge) — Emerge is a source code and dependency visualizer that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
+After scanning the source code of a project it provides you an interactive web interface to explore and analyze your project by using graph structures.

 - [ESLint](https://github.com/eslint/eslint) — An extensible linter for JS, following the ECMAScript standard.